uw-x/clearbuds-ios/README.md

 ## iOS Setup
 1. Download and install xcode
+2. Run 'pod install' to setup Pod dependencies for the project.
+If you don't have Cocoapods installed, please refer to (https://guides.cocoapods.org/using/getting-started.html)
-2. Open shio-dc.xcworkspace
+3. Open shio-dc.xcworkspace
-3. Build and run on your iOS device (Note: You may need to change the bundle identifier)
+4. Build and run on your iOS device (Note: You may need to change the bundle identifier)